russsiq/laravel-docs-ru/docs/responses.md

     });

 <a name="eloquent-models-and-collections"></a>
-#### Eloquent Models & Collections
+#### Модели и коллекции Eloquent

-You may also return [Eloquent ORM](/docs/{{version}}/eloquent) models and collections directly from your routes and controllers.
-When you do, Laravel will automatically convert the models and collections to JSON responses while respecting the model's [hidden attributes](/docs/{{version}}/eloquent-serialization#hiding-attributes-from-json):
+You may also return [Eloquent ORM](eloquent.md) models and collections directly from your routes and controllers.
+When you do, Laravel will automatically convert the models and collections to JSON responses while respecting the model's [hidden attributes](eloquent-serialization.md#hiding-attributes-from-json):

     use App\Models\User;